-- 1 Click Start, choose All Programs, CD (DVD) Recorder, RecordNow!, and then click RecordNow! again. - 2 Select the Audio Projects tab. - 3 Select Audio CD for Car or Home CD Player. - 4 Insert a music CD to view the tracks on your CD.
+- 1 Click Start, choose All Programs, Sonic RecordNow!, and then click RecordNow! - 2 Select the Audio Projects tab.

+- 3 Select Audio CD for Car or Home CD Player. - 4 Insert a music CD to view the tracks on your CD.
 Select View if you would like to look at another optical drive.